maxmadknight/wp-async-css/readme.txt

 == Description ==

-When loading a webpage with a lot of CSS-files then the loading time can go through the roof!
+When loading a webpage with a lot of CSS-files the loading time can go through the roof!
 With this plugin you can choose which files to load asynchronously and therefore cut down the time before the page starts to show.

 The plugin uses a <a href="https://remysharp.com/2010/10/08/what-is-a-polyfill" target="_blank">polyfill</a> called <a href="https://github.com/filamentgroup/loadCSS" target="_blank">loadCSS</a>.